gestpay/ruby-gestpay-iframe/README.md

 This software has been developed with **Ruby 2.4**, but older versions should work too (as long Sinatra supports them).

+## What to know about this project

+The endpoints of the application are defined in `app.js`.

+In `gestpay_ws_crypt_decrypt/ws_crypt_decrypt.rb` there is the class that performs SOAP requests to Gestpay.

+In the directory `views/` there are the pages that will be rendered to html, via `erb`, a super-easy template engine.

+In the directory `public/` you'll find images and other assets used to render the website.
+Have a look to `public/js/app.js` that contains the code for the iframe functionality.

+in `constants/constants.rb` you can define your own test shop code and the environment (`:test` or `:prod`).

 ## How to Install

 This software is not a gem but just a standalone example.